lines-of-codes/RHTML/README.md

 As the name stands, RHTML is a compiler-like-thing that lets you reuse HTML codes, so you won't have to spend 5 minutes on updating the navbar on your website across all 50+ pages by copy pasting.
 Well now that I've confused everyone even more, let's get into the actual important stuff.

 ### Installation
 It is as easy as grabbing one of the binaries from [the latest release](https://github.com/TheDuckDev/RHTML/releases/tag/v1.0).
 You may place the binary anywhere in your system.
 Adding that directory to your system PATH would make it easier for you.
-Otherwise you'll have to copy and paste this binary at the root directory of every singlle project.
+Otherwise you'll have to copy and paste this binary at the root directory of every single project.

 Note: RHTML can only be used with Vanilla HTML.
 Aka it cannot be used with frameworks like NodeJS/ReactJS/etc. Besides there's no need for RHTML to support such frameworks as most of them already has this feature built in.